indralukmana/turbin3_Q3_indralukmana_capstone/docs/architecture.md

 #### Testing Limitations

-**Time-Based Logic Testing**: Comprehensive testing of time-sensitive logic (e.g., precise check-in window validation) is deferred due to limitations in time manipulation with the current testing framework.
-Tests focus on verifying core logic paths, with precise time window validation to be implemented in a future phase.
+**Time-Based Logic Testing**: While the current testing framework has limitations in advancing blockchain time, a workaround has been implemented in the `check_in.rs` instruction (temporarily reducing the check-in interval to 1 second) to allow for immediate testing of `TooEarly` conditions and basic successful check-ins.
+Comprehensive testing of longer time windows (e.g., `TooLate` conditions) is deferred.

 ## Section 15: Security